Prerequisites for receiving earnings-related daily allowance while working and being paid

 - You have income from part-time business activities or self-employment (the TE Office determines whether the activities are full-time or part-time in nature).

 In order to receive adjusted daily allowance, your working hours must not exceed 80 percent of full-time employment in the sector during a review period of four weeks or one month.
-Working hours of full-time work of up to two weeks and part-time work are allocated to the application period (4 weeks or a month) during which the income is paid.
-For example, if you start part-time employment in January and the hours you worked in January are not paid until February, the working hours are taken into account when calculating your daily allowance for February.
-If you are laid off your working time is reviewed per calendar week.
+A month includes always 21,5 days, so if the normal full working time is 7,5 hours a day, the working time can be a maximum of 129 hours per month (7,5 x 21,5 = 161,25 -> 161,25 x 0,8 = 129). if you work full-time up to two weeks, work part-time or you work shorter days due to lay-off, working hours are allocated to the adjustment period (4 weeks or a month) during which the income is paid.
+For example, if you start part-time employment in January and the hours you worked in January are not paid until February, the working hours and income are taken into account when calculating your daily allowance for February.

-A prerequisite for the payment of adjusted daily allowance is that working hours must be reliably monitored.
-If you work from home on commission pay it is usually not possible to receive adjusted daily allowance even if your income is low.
-You are not entitled to adjusted daily allowance based on low income alone.
+A prerequisite for the payment of adjusted daily allowance is that you work part-time and your employer can monitor your working hours.
+This is the reason why it is usually not possible to receive adjusted daily allowance, if you work from home on commission pay.
+You are not entitled to adjusted daily allowance, based on low income alone.

 Adjusted daily allowance is paid for five days per week, including workdays.
 You must be registered as a jobseeker with the TE Office and look for full-time employment.